The Commonwealth's Appropriation Framework - An Introduction

 - supplier expenses;

-Departmental appropriations can also include supplementation for work agencies were directed by government to undertake in the previous financial year but after the last date for the inclusion in the Additional Estimates Bills.
+Departmental appropriations can also include supplementation for work that agencies were directed by government to undertake in the previous financial year, but after the last date for the inclusion in the Additional Estimates Bills.
 Agencies are expected to meet the cost of these activities from their existing appropriations, which may then be replenished by a departmental appropriation in the following financial year.

-An amount appropriated to a portfolio department for payment to a CAC Act body may only be applied for payment to the CAC Act body named in the schedule of the Bill.
+An amount appropriated to a portfolio department for payment to a CAC Act body may only be applied for payment to the CAC Act body named in the Schedule of the Bill.
 These amounts are treated by the portfolio departments as an administered appropriation.